Lesson 7 – SAPTHA SWARAS

 Shadja (SA)

 Shadja is the first saptha swaras in classical music.
 The extended form of Sa is Shadja.
-Shadja has no specific pitch but is set to be the scale’s tonic.
-All the other swaras are based on Shadja.
-It is a svara of all twelve notes in that it can take on any pitch.
+All the other swaras are based on the pitch of Shadja.
+Of all the swaras in carnatic music, this one becomes the tonic of any scale or a raag.

 Rishabha (RI)